An extended generalized Pareto regression model for count data: Discrete extreme modelling

-The parametric family (ii) is considered another interesting choice for construction of DEGPD.
-This choice is fairly complex than previous two.
-Figure (\ref{fig:1}, b), illustrates the behaviour of PMF with different values of $\delta$. the EGPD connected with this G family converges to GPD when $\delta$ increases to inﬁnity.
-Moreover, conditions in \eqref{eq:cond} are satisfied with $\delta=2$ \citep[see][for more details]{naveau2016modeling}.
-In discrete settings, the DEGPD corresponding $G(u;\psi)=1-D_{\delta}\{(1-u)^{\delta}\}$ also becomes very closer to the DGPD density when $\delta$ increases to inﬁnity.
+The parametric family (ii) is another interesting choice for constructing DEGPDs.
+This choice is more complex than the previous two.
+Figure \ref{fig:pmf}(b) illustrates the behavior of pmf with different values of $\delta$. \answer{In the continuous setting, we observe that the EGPD associated with this G family converges to GPD as $\delta$ increases to infinity}.
+Furthermore, the conditions \eqref{eq:cond1} and \eqref{eq:cond2} are also satisfied with $\delta=2$, see \citet{naveau2016modeling} for more details.
+In discrete settings, the DEGPD corresponding $G(u;\psi)=1-D_{\delta}\{(1-u)^{\delta}\}$ also become \answer{very close} to the pmf of DGPD when $\delta$ increases to infinity.
 In general, the parameter $\delta$ describes the central part of the distribution.
-Thus, this parameter relatively improves the modeling flexibility for the central part of the distribution.
-The parameter $\delta$ sometimes interpreted as "threshold tuning parameter".
-One of drawback of DEGPD (ii) is that it models only the central and upper part of the distribution.
-On the other hand, the lower tail behavior could not be estimated directly.
-To address this drawback another parametric family practiced subsequently.
+Thus, this parameter relatively improves the flexibility for the central part of the distribution.
+The $\delta$ parameter can be interpreted as a threshold tuning parameter.
+One of the drawbacks of DEGPD (ii) is that it models only the central and upper parts of the distribution.
+On the other hand, the behavior of the lower tail could not be estimated directly.

-The parametric family (iii) is supporting the lower tail of the distribution with $\kappa>0$ parameter.
-Interestingly, this family also tend to the DEGPD with parameters ($\kappa,\delta, \sigma$ and $\xi$).
-The $(\kappa,\delta$ and $\xi)$ represents the lower, central and the upper parts of the distribution, respectively, and $\sigma$ is a scale parameter as usual.
-In particular, Figure (\ref{fig:1}, c) showing the behavior of PMF of DEGPD linked with $G(u;\psi)=\left[1-D_{\delta}\{(1-u)^{\delta}\}\right]^{\kappa/2}$ at different settings of the parameters.
+The parametric family (iii) supports the lower tail of the distribution with the $\kappa>0$ parameter.
+Interestingly, this family also tends to the DEGPD with parameters ($\kappa,\delta, \sigma$ and $\xi$).
+The $(\kappa,\delta$ and $\xi)$ represents the lower, central, and upper parts of the distribution, respectively, and $\sigma$ is a scale parameter as usual.
+In particular, Figure \ref{fig:pmf}(c) shows the behavior of pmf of DEGPD linked with $G(u;\psi)=\left[1-D_{\delta}\{(1-u)^{\delta}\}\right]^{\kappa/2}$ at different settings of the parameters. \answer{Changing the values of $\kappa$ also reveals \answerr{flexibility of the lower tail.}}

-Overall, the all types of DEGPD discussed above with combination of different parametric families are more flexible for modeling discrete extremes except the DEGPD (ii).
-In fact, the DEGPD (ii) corresponding to parametric family (ii) has limited flexibility on lower tail.